v1ljar/Hive42/README.md

 📂 minitalk/ – A small data exchange program using UNIX signals.
 It is an introductory project for the bigger UNIX projects
                - Project state: Mandatory part done (103/100)

+📂 minishell/ - The objective of this project is for you to create a simple shell.
+		- Project state: all built, needs evaluation

+📂 philosophers/ - Aims to teach concurrent programming, focusing on multithreading and multiprocessing.
+		   - Project state: developing

 Thank you for visiting my repository!
 Happy coding! 💻🔥